WuChenDi/pymillis/README.md

 - `value` (str): A string to parse to milliseconds

 **Returns:**
-- `int`: The parsed value in milliseconds
+- `float`: The parsed value in milliseconds

 **Raises:**
 - `MSError`: If the string is invalid or cannot be parsed